PhD Course at ITU: Advanced Topics in Computational Complexity.

 These times are chosen to comfortably fit the 08:00 train from Odense and the 08:50 train from Lund.

-Daily schedule will be:
+Daily schedule will be something like:

 - 10:15 am to noon: Theme 1